 The NC EB will enter into force 20 days after its publication.
-All provisions of this Network Code shall apply as from the day of expiration of a two years period following its publication.
+All provisions of the NC EB shall apply as from the day of expiration of a two years period following its publication unless specific timelines have been defined within the NC EB itself.